Two new EU strategies: Europe Invests in Quantum Research and Life Sciences of the Future

 Quantum strategy: Europe's leap into the next technological dimension

-It is expected that the market will reach a value of around 155 billion euros by 2040.
+It is expected that the market will reach a global value of around 155 billion euros by 2040.
 Further information can be found here.

 Life sciences: bringing innovations to patients faster